0ldriku/CAF-Annotator/README.md

 # Maruko
-Maruko is an annotation tool designed to help researchers and students in the field of Second Language Acquisition (SLA) efficiently annotate audio files for CAF (Complexity, Accuracy, and Fluency) measures.
+Maruko is an annotation tool designed to help researchers and students in the field of Second Language Acquisition (SLA) efficiently transcribe, annotate, computate CAF (Complexity, Accuracy, and Fluency) measures for audio files.

 ## Motivation
 Currently, when extracting CAF measures from audio files, researchers often use a complex workflow involving multiple tools.
 They may use Praat for annotation, a separate transcription tool for transcribing the audio, and tools like Coh-Metrix to calculate transcription-based measures.
 This fragmented workflow can be time-consuming and cumbersome.